 SUB-RECIPIENT AFFIRMATION CLAUSE

 The signatory for Sub-recipient hereby affirms, under the penalty of perjury, that Sub-recipient has not altered, modified, or changed any section, paragraph, or clause of this document, in the form transmitted by CAA to Sub-recipient for signature, without prior written approval of CAA.

+Third-Party Beneficiary:

+Nothing in this Agreement shall be construed as creating any rights for any third-party beneficiaries to enforce any provision of this Agreement or to assert any claim against the Tenant, or the this Agreement, except for IHCDA.
+For the purposes of this Agreement, the Indiana Housing and Community Development Authority shall be an express third-party beneficiary hereof and may enforce the provisions hereof as if it were a party hereto.

 In Witness Whereof, Sub-recipient and the CAA have, through their duly authorized representatives, entered into this Agreement.
 The parties, having read and understood the foregoing terms of this Agreement, do by their respective signatures dated below agree to the terms thereof.